 Clark forklift power steering cylinders are located on the rear side of many Clark lift trucks.
 It is fixed to the steering axle of the vehicle.
 At the ends of the steering cylinder barrel, it will attach the hydraulic hoses from which the hydraulic steering fluid will go in and out through the inner chambers.
 The ends of the cylinder rods are connected to the steering linkage.

-Symptoms of a Bad Clark Forklift Steering Cylinder
+Common Clark Forklift Steering Cylinder Symptoms

 Clark forklift power steering cylinders are designed and manufactured to withstand high-duty cycles in the most demanding environments.
 Its main components are made of cast iron and steel, so they are highly resistant.
 But this does not mean that they cannot be damaged.
 That's why they must receive maintenance from time to time to ensure their lifespan.